Nolene-Human/FANG/README.md

 ## Family Area Network Gang
 ## by Nolene Human
 date: 31/01/2023
-This application is built of the back of a Bachelor of Software Engineering Cybersecurity assignment to investigate a solution with recommended improvements.
+This application is built on a Bachelor of Software Engineering Cybersecurity assignment to investigate a solution with recommended improvements.

-# IMPORTANT TO READ
+# Features
+* Login
+* Register
+* MFA
+* Password Vault
+* Database using Firestore
+* Basic Dashboard
+* Cybersecurity Plan creator
+* Scan Device
+* User able to categorize devices (step1 for network segmentation)

 # Introduction
+All features implemented with minor bugs
+The following improvements can be done:
+The application takes a while to run due to multi scans getting fired every the application runs top to bottom.
+Updates UI to only run the scan once or when initiated

 # How to Install the Project